theoptips/mentor_FAQ/FAQ_ML.md

 - FAQ 015 Important things to know before capstone!
 Ans 013
 - FAQ 016 Where to find my AWS promotional credit?
 Included AWS credit for GPU training Ans 014
 - FAQ 017 Tell me more about benchmarking.
 Answer 015
+- FAQ 018 Cannot find ml.p2.xlarge in limit request Access to GPU. "on the aws console, when i search for p2.xlarge, there's just no result at all."
+Ans 16

 # ANSWERS
 - Answer 000 When in doubt email support@udacity.com